-Try to exercise for 20 to 30 minutes every day.
-Daily exercise can help to use all of the energy you've stored from eating and so can help you sleep.
-When you workout is equally important because exercise can also cause a spike in adrenaline, which keeps your body in an alert state.
-For maximum benefit, try to get your exercise about five to six hours before going to bed.
+Remembering the timings of when you workout is equally important because exercise can also cause a spike in adrenaline, which keeps your body in an alert state.
+For maximum benefit, try to exercise about five to six hours before sleeping, but no later than two hours before bed.

 Extreme temperatures can disrupt sleep or prevent you from falling asleep in the first place, so try to maintain a comfortable temperature in the bedroom either by opening a window, using air conditioning or adapting the thermostat/heaters in your room.